nottrobin/maas-docs/en/manage-cli.md

 sudo maas createadmin --username=$PROFILE --email=$EMAIL_ADDRESS
 ```

 Extra administrators can be created in the same way.
-See [MAAS CLI - common tasks](manage-cli-common.md#create-a-regular-user) for creating regular users with the CLI.
+See [MAAS CLI - common tasks](manage-cli-common.md#heading--create-a-regular-user) for creating regular users with the CLI.

-## Log in (required)
+<h2 id="heading--log-in-required">Log in (required)</h2>

 To use the CLI you must first log in to the API server (region controller).